sky-chaser-high/adobe-illustrator-scripts/README.md

 # <a name="closeAllDocumentsjs">closeAllDocuments.js</a>
 [![Download Utility.zip](https://img.shields.io/badge/Download-Utility.zip-e60012)](https://github.com/sky-chaser-high/adobe-illustrator-scripts/releases/latest/download/Utility.zip)
 This script closes all documents.
-If there are documents not saved, choose to save them.

 > **Note**
 > It has been implemented in the File menu since version 2021.

 ### Usage
 Just run this script.
+If there are unsaved documents, choose to save them or not.

 ### Requirements
 Illustrator CS4 or higher